 Level 1 Investments whose values are based on quoted prices (unadjusted) for identical assets in active markets that a government can access at the measurement date.

 Level 2 Investments with inputs - other than quoted prices included within Level 1 - that are observable for an asset, either directly or indirectly.

 Level 3 Investments classified as Level 3 have unobservable inputs and may require a degree of professional judgment.

-Short-Term Investment Fund - At year-end, all of the College's investments valued at \$13,212,680.08 were held in the STIF.
+Short-Term Investment Fund - At year-end, all of the College's investments valued at \$1,026,514.27 were held in the STIF.
 Ownership interests of the STIF are determined on a fair market valuation basis as of fiscal year end in accordance with the STIF operating procedures.
 Valuation of the underlying assets is performed by the custodian.
 Pool investments are measured at fair value in accordance with GASB 72.
 The College's position in the pool is measured and reported at fair value and the STIF is not required to be categorized within the fair value hierarchy.

-Component Unit - FASB ASC 820-10 and subsections Fair Value Measurements, establishes a framework for measuring fair value.
+Component Unit - FASB ASC Subtopic 820-10, Fair Value Measurements and Disclosures, establishes a framework for measuring fair value.
 That framework provides a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
-The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (level 1 measurements) and the lowest priority to unobservable inputs (level 3 measurements).
-The three levels of the fair value hierarchy under FASB ASC 820-10 are described as follows:
+The three levels of the fair value hierarchy under FASB ASC Subtopic 820-10 are described as follows:

-- Level 1 Inputs to the valuation methodology are unadjusted quoted prices for identical assets or liabilities in active markets that the Foundation has the ability to access. - Level 2 Inputs to the valuation methodology include: - Quoted prices for similar assets or liabilities in active markets; - Quoted prices for identical or similar assets or liabilities in inactive markets; - Inputs other than quoted prices that are observable for the asset or liability; - Inputs that are derived principally from or corroborated by observable market data by correlation or other means.
+outs to the valuation methodology are unadjusted quoted ces for identical assets in active markets.

+Level 2 Inputs to the valuation methodology include quoted prices for similar assets in active markets or quoted prices for identical or similar assets or liabilities inactive markets.

-Level 3 Inputs to the valuation methodology are unobservable and significant to the fair value measurement.
+Level 3 Inputs to the valuation methodology are unobservable